High grades, sibling discounts: How some UAE students are saving up to 100% on university tuition fees

 Jordanian expat Zain Osama was thrilled to receive a 40 per cent scholarship at the American University of Sharjah (AUS).

-Speaking to Khaleej Times, Zain said, “The university sees your average when you are applying, and a student automatically becomes eligible for a scholarship.
-Scholarships are definitely less of a burden for any parent when there are many children in a family and typically Arab families are big.
+Speaking to Khaleej Times, Zain said: “The university looks at your average grade(s) when you are applying, and a student automatically becomes eligible for a scholarship.
+Scholarships definitely lessen the burden for any parent when there are many children in a family, and typically Arab families are big.
 Our tuition fee is Dh110,000 per year.
 So, for four years it’s Dh420,000.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Zain got an additional 25 per cent discount for herself as her elder brother was attending the university at the same time as her.
+Zain got an additional 25 per cent discount for herself as her elder brother was attending the university at the same time.

 “My elder brother and I went to the same university for two years, which gave me an extra 25 per cent discount, bringing my total discount to 65 per cent since I had a sibling studying there concurrently.
 After my brother graduated, the discount automatically reverted to 40 per cent.
 I need to maintain a GPA (grade point average of all courses taken in a semester) above 2.75 to maintain the scholarship,” said the final year student who is pursuing Media Communication with a focus in Journalism.